 7. Can OTC products be marketed or advertised directly to the public?

-OTC medicinal products can be advertised directly to the general public, provided that general requirements on advertising medicinal products are met and the advertisement material mentions the warning formula specified in Chapter 4, Section 6, above.
+OTC medicinal products can be advertised directly to the general public, provided that general requirements on advertising medicinal products are met and the advertisement material mentions the warning formula specified in Chapter 4, Question 6, above.
 For certain promotional and educational materials addressed to the public, including for the information posted on internet websites, it is required to obtain the prior approval of NAMMD.

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?